ftechmax/krun/README.md

 3. Unzip the downloaded file to a directory in your `PATH`, or add the directory to your `PATH`.

-4. Open the unzipped folder and create a [krun-config.json](#krun-configjson) file and fill the `user` section with your hosted kubernetes cluster username.

-5. Place a `krun.json` file in the root of your project repository to define your services.
+4. Place a `krun.json` file in the root of your project repository to define your services.
 See the [krun.json](#krunjson) section for details.

-6. Follow the [debugging instructions](#debugging-with-telepresence) to set up your project for debugging with Telepresence.
+5. Follow the [debugging instructions](#debugging-with-telepresence) to set up your project for debugging with Telepresence.

 ## Usage